 Even if a child is not the “direct” victim in domestic violence or domestic battery situation, it does not mean that the child won’t be affected in the long run.

-Sometimes, the effects on the child are much longer and more impactful than the direct victim themself, even though they are not physically harmed.
+Sometimes, the effects on the child are much longer and more impactful than the direct victim themselves, even though they are not physically harmed.

 Types of Exposure